reenhanced/wp-dev-kit/README.md

 npm run start
 ```

-`npm run start` (or `./build.sh`) will:
+`npm run start` (or `./build.sh`) does the following:
-- launch the wp-env containers on port `8067`
+- launches the wp-env containers on port `8067`
-- wait for WordPress to finish installing
+- waits for WordPress to finish installing
-- automatically install any plugin ZIPs dropped in `plugins/`
+- automatically installs any plugin ZIPs located in `plugins/`

-When the command finishes you can log in at `http://localhost:8067/wp-admin/` using the default credentials `admin` / `password`.
-These defaults come from wp-env and are safe to keep in version control.
+When the command finishes, log in at `http://localhost:8067/wp-admin/` using the default credentials `admin` / `password`. wp-env manages these defaults so they remain safe to store in version control.

 ## Useful scripts